hmcmathclinic/18-19-PilotCity-Code/webapp/README.md

 PilotCity's onboarding and matching platform is hosted at [pilotcity.com](https://pilotcity.com/).

 # Matchmaking
 The matchmaking algorithm that we use to match employers to classroom aligns employers' and teachers' priorities and skillsets by scoring and comparing the semantic similarity of their onboarding responses.
-We score semantic similariy by leveraging the GloVe model, which scores words for semantic similarity.
+We score semantic similariy by leveraging the GloVe model.

 ## GloVe Model
+We use the GloVe model to obtain a vector representations of each word.
+We obtain a score of similarity between two words using cosine similarity.
+The paper introducing the GloVe model can be found [here](https://nlp.stanford.edu/pubs/glove.pdf).
+The code that calls the GloVe model and computes the cosine similarity between woks is located in [utilities](backend/utilities.py).

 ## Scoring a single classroom for a single employer